-Later in July 2019, MHE organised another working group meeting of the Shedding Light project with the pharmaceutical and MedTech industry, doctors, medial students, public health advocates, patients and users to further shape the date around conflict of interest, transparency and independence of health services from the undue influence of the industry.
+Later in July 2019, MHE organised another working group meeting of the Shedding Light project including the pharmaceutical and MedTech industry, medical doctors, medial students, public health advocates, patients and users to further shape debate around the conflict of interest, transparency and independence of health services from the undue influence of the industry.

-In September 2019, MHE together with 7 organisations reacted vocally to the updated version of the European Federation of the Pharmaceutical Industry and Associations (EFPIA) allowing the companies to interfere with the content of the medical education.

-The joint response was signed by the organisations representing medical students, healthcare practitioners, continuing medical education professionals and public health advocates.
-As a result of this response, eventually published in the Journal of the European Continuing Medical Education, the debate on the quality framework and independence in medical education has been commended and is to be continued in 2020.
+In September 2019, together with 7 organisations MHE reacted vocally to the updated version of the European Federation of the Pharmaceutical Industry and Associations (EFPIA) allowing the companies to interfere with the content of medical education.
+The joint response was signed by organisations representing medical students, healthcare practitioners, continuing medical education professionals and public health advocates.
+As a result of this response, published in the Journal of the European Continuing Medical Education, the debate on the quality framework and independence in medical education has been commended and is to be continued in 2020.